Bloomca-me/bloomca-me.github.io/_drafts/2018-07-07-nodejs-repl-in-depth.md

 isPrototypeOf                 propertyIsEnumerable          toLocaleString                toString                      valueOf
 {% endhighlight %}

-What is important here, aside from expected global objects and methods, that you automatically have acess to [core Node.js modules](https://nodejs.org/api/repl.html#repl_accessing_core_node_js_modules), like [fs](https://nodejs.org/dist/latest-v10.x/docs/api/fs.html), [http](https://nodejs.org/dist/latest-v10.x/docs/api/http.html), [os](https://nodejs.org/dist/latest-v10.x/docs/api/os.html), [path](https://nodejs.org/dist/latest-v10.x/docs/api/path.html) and so on.
+What is important here, aside from the expected global objects and methods, is that you automatically have access to [core Node.js modules](https://nodejs.org/api/repl.html#repl_accessing_core_node_js_modules), like [fs](https://nodejs.org/dist/latest-v10.x/docs/api/fs.html), [http](https://nodejs.org/dist/latest-v10.x/docs/api/http.html), [os](https://nodejs.org/dist/latest-v10.x/docs/api/os.html), [path](https://nodejs.org/dist/latest-v10.x/docs/api/path.html) and so on.
 While it is not a big deal, it might be a very convienent thing, especially when you are trying out some ideas in your REPL.

 You can use these imported modules in a special way of running Node.js: if you provide a `-e` argument with a following string, containing JS code, it will be evaluated immediately: